winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 12 [Three Categories](DA_12.html) [T 1.59b14]

 This is another mātṛkā sutra that lists three sets of items that ascend from one to ten items each.
 The three categories are things that lead to bad destinies, things that lead to good destinies, and things that lead to Nirvāṇa.
 {: .synopsis}

+DĀ 13 [The Great Method of Conditionality](DA_13.html) (∥ [DN 15](https://suttacentral.net/dn15){: target="_blank"}) [T 1.60a29]

+Ānanda has an epiphany about the profundity of the Buddha’s teaching of dependent origination and asks the Buddha about it.
+The Buddha gives him a lengthy discourse that covers the classic chain of twelve dependent originations and also three other chains of dependent origination.
+Liberation by wisdom and in both ways is also discussed using the topics of views about self, the abodes of consciousness, and the eight liberations.
+{: .synopsis}

 DĀ 21 [Brahmā’s Shaking](DA_21.html) (∥ [DN 1](https://suttacentral.net/dn1){: target="_blank"}) [T 1.88b13]